dewert99/creusot-experiments/restricted_seperation_logic.md

  * Full permission if owned or under mutable reference
  * Arbitrarily small permission if under shared reference
  * `p` if on the heap with permission `p`
+To avoid duplicating permissions structs with heap dependent invariants must not be Copy.
 We could then add a non heap dependent logical function mapping the snapshots of types with heap dependent invariants to the footprint of their invariant on the heap.
 This way pure/logical functions using these types still won't be heap dependent (unless they have an explicit heap dependent precondition)